Types of Website Organization Examples & How It Impacts SEO

 In conclusion, there are many types of website organizations, each with its own strengths and weaknesses.

-You want to create a website structure that is easy for users to understand.
+You want to create a great website structure that is easy for users to understand.

 The type of organization you choose should be based on your business goals and objectives.